8,139

 Francis Reginald Broad, the British master of the British tanker Empire Gem, was a confident, self-assured man as his 8,139 ton vessel left Port Arthur, Texas on January 18, 1942.
 He was proud of the cargo she was carrying - 10,600 tons of gasoline for the Petroleum Pool Board.
 He was equally proud of his all British crew, which he felt was thoroughly loyal and able to deal with any of the hardships of war.

-The Gem's full load was being transported from Port Arthur to the United Kingdom by way of Halifax, where she was to join a convoy.
+The Gem's full load was being transported from Port Arthur to the United Kingdom by way of Halifax, NS, where she was to join a convoy and then cross the Atlantic for England.
 Although she hoped not to use them, the ship was equipped with guns for dealing with any marauder.
 On her stern was a four- inch gun, and elsewhere were six machine guns and a 12 pound anti-aircraft weapon.
 It was as well to have them since the German submarines had commenced operations off the eastern US coast.

 Approximately three hours later, a Coast Guard lifeboat attempted to